ninjasource/embedded-bacnet/README.md

 Where Pdu stands for protocol data unit.

-This is what a typical bacnet client would do with this library: Send an old-school broadcast UDP packet out to the standard bacnet port and listen for replies on the same port.
+This is what a typical bacnet client would do with this library: Send a broadcast UDP packet out to the standard bacnet port and listen for replies.
 This is done using an unconfirmed `who_is` pdu (protocol data unit).
 When a controller is found by decoding the inevitable `i_am` unconfirmed response the client can then send udp packets directly to that controller.
 A typical request would be a confirmed `property_read` pdu to get a list of objects from the controller.
 Confirmed requests are tagged with an identifier so the controller can respond to the exact request sent.